twilio-professional-services/flex-project-template/plugin-flex-ts-template/src/feature-library/callbacks/README.md

 The feature works be registering a custom flex channel.
 This channel is a presentation only layer, on top of the taskrouter channel, which remains voice.

-when the channel is registered, it renders custom components based on the task attribute; _taskType: callbck_
+when the channel is registered, it renders custom components based on the task attribute; _taskType: callback_

 there are two associated serverless functions called _create-callback_